Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 Basis Theory secures sensitive data as [Tokens](/concepts/what-are-tokens) that are stored within an isolated compliant environment, called a [Tenant](/concepts/access-controls#what-are-tenants).
-Your systems interact with Tokens or Services through the Basis Theory API using an API key that is issued to an [Application](/concepts/access-controls#what-are-applications).
+Your systems interact with Tokens or Services (e.g. Proxy, Reactors) through the Basis Theory API using an API key that is issued to an [Application](/concepts/access-controls#what-are-applications).
 Access to your Tenant's data is limited by applying access controls to an Application via [Permissions](https://docs.basistheory.com/api-reference/#permissions) and [Access Rules](/concepts/access-controls#what-are-access-rules)